10 Best Artificial Christmas Trees to Buy For 2022

 Some LED lights allow you to change the color of the bulbs on the tree, providing you with more options for your dollar.

-This artificial pine tree offers the best of both worlds: it is nice and tall at 7.5’ with 300 pre-lit LED color changing lights and only costs $99.99.
+This artificial pine tree offers the best of both worlds: it is nice and tall at 7.5’ with 350 pre-lit LED color changing lights and only costs less than $200.

 It also features over 1,200 flexible branch tips for easy shaping as well as a 5-year warranty for the tree itself and 2 a year warranty for the lights.

-Best Eco-Friendly Tree: Oncor Smoky Mountain Christmas Tree
+Oncor Smoky Mountain Christmas Tree: Best Eco-Friendly Tree

 For those looking to have a large impact on Christmas without having a large impact on the environment, try checking out eco-friendly Christmas trees.